Urban-Meteorology-Reading/UMEP-Docs/docs/source/OtherManuals/SOLWEIG.rst

    * - Version
      - Changes from previous version
+   * - v2018a
+     - Minor bug fixing in ground view factor calculation.
+Introduction to PET and UTCI calculations for POIs.
+Available only for QGIS3.
    * - v2016a
      - First version released within UMEP.
 Python version of model is now released as open source.
    * - v2015a